JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_6.md

 )
 ```

-The `Animation` function takes in three arguments which are all vectors.
+The `Animation` function takes in three arguments which are all vectors:

 1. Describe the time stamps.
 They should always go from `0` to `1` inside Javis.
 2. The values at the different time stamps.
 Here we start at 0 radians and end with 2π radians.
 3. The easing functions describe how to move from one value to the next.
 It must be always one less than the number of time stamps/values

 We can actually have a look at this in a graphical plot: